lhjohn/PhenotypeTesting/readme.md

 covidPhenotypesTest
 =========

-This is a package to test 5 potential phenotype definitions for COVID-19:
+This is version 2 of the pheValuator package for the eCore covid project

-- Diagnosis confirmed
-- Laboratory confirmed
-- Diagnosis or laboratory confirmed
-- Symptomatic COVID-19
-- Suspected COVID-19

 The main function of the package is to assess the above phenotypes by calculating their incidence over time (monthly), overlap and by running [PheValuator](https://github.com/OHDSI/PheValuator).
 These analysis can be executed using the runscript found in `extras/CodeToRun.R`.
 For a preliminary assessment of the phenotypes on your database,  [CohortDiagnostics](https://github.com/OHDSI/CohortDiagnostics) can be run using the runscript found in `extras/CodeToRunCohortDiagnostics.R`.